 - c.
 The effect of AC coupling is negligible for frequencies above 40 MHz.
 Below 40 MHz, DC coupling is recommended for the best measurements. - d.
 The instrument NF nominally degrades by 0.2 dB at 30 MHz and 1 dB at 10 MHz with AC coupling. - e.
-Analyzers with Option NFE (Noise Floor Extension) use that capability in the Noise Figure Measurement Application to allow "Internal Cal" instead of user calibration.
+Analyzers with NFE (Noise Floor Extension) use that capability in the Noise Figure Measurement Application to allow "Internal Cal" instead of user calibration.
 With internal calibration, the measurement is much better than an uncalibrated measurement but not as good as with user calibration.
 Calibration reduces the effect of the analyzer noise on the total measured NF.
 With user calibration, the extent of this reduction is computed in the uncertainty calculator, and will be on the order of 16 dB.
 With internal calibration, the extent of reduction of the effective noise level varies with operating frequency, its statistics are given on the indicated page.
 It is usually about half as effective as User Calibration, and much more convenient.
 For those measurement situations where the output noise of the DUT is 10 dB or more above the instrument input noise, the errors due to using an internal calibration instead of a user calibration are negligible.

-Description Supplemental Information Uncertainty versus Calibration Options User Calibration Best uncertainties; Noise Figure Uncertainty Calculator applies Uncalibrated Worst uncertainties; noise of the analyzer input acts as a second stage noise on the DUT Internal Calibration Available with Option NFE .
-Good uncertainties without the need of reconnecting the DUT and running a calibration.
+Description Supplemental Information Uncertainty versus Calibration Options User Calibration Best uncertainties; Noise Figure Uncertainty Calculator applies Uncalibrated Worst uncertainties; noise of the analyzer input acts as a second stage noise on the DUT Internal Calibration Good uncertainties without the need of reconnecting the DUT and running a calibration.
 The uncertainty of the analyzer input noise model adds a second-stage noise power to the DUT that can be positive or negative.
-Running the Noise Figure Uncertainty Calculator will usually show that internal Calibration achieves 90% of the possible improvement between the Uncalibrated and User Calibration states.
+See the figure for example uncertainties.